electron/website/blog/electron-20.md

 ---

-Electron 19.0.0 has been released!
-It includes upgrades to Chromium `102`, V8 `10.2`, and Node.js `16.14.2`.
+Electron 20.0.0 has been released!
+It includes upgrades to Chromium `104`, V8 `10.4`, and Node.js `16.15.0`.
 Read below for more details!

 ---

-The Electron team is excited to announce the release of Electron 19.0.0!
+The Electron team is excited to announce the release of Electron 20.0.0!
 You can install it with npm via `npm install electron@latest` or download it from our [releases website](https://www.electronjs.org/releases/stable).
 Continue reading for details about this release and please share any feedback you have!

 ## Notable Changes

-### Electron Release Cadence Change

-The project is returning to its earlier policy of supporting the latest three major versions.
-[See our versioning document](https://www.electronjs.org/docs/latest/tutorial/electron-versioning) for more detailed information about Electron versioning and support.
-This had temporarily been four major versions to help users adjust to the new release cadence that began in Electron 15.
-You can read the [full details here](https://www.electronjs.org/blog/8-week-cadence).

 ### Stack Changes